 New camera modes

 Google has started rolling out the latest version 7.5 of the Google Camera app to Pixel smartphones.
 Folks at XDA Developers dug into the code to find evidence of the upcoming flagship.
-They found that the search engine giant has added a bunch of camera modes in version 7.5, though they are still behind the code-names.
+They found that Google has added a bunch of camera modes in version 7.5, though they are still behind the code-names.
 The new camera modes include Naruto, Lasagna, Catfish, and Catshark.
 It’s still unclear what these modes would do.
 The Pixel 5 will have dual cameras.

-This article was updated on 31 July 2020 with new information.
+The article was updated on 29 September 2020 with new information.